asmriti/Online-News-Portal/README.md

    - Run `npm run start` to start the server (user site)
      <hr/>

-     2. Navigate to frontend in AdminPortal
+     2. Navigate to frontend in Admin Portal

    - Install the dependencies with npm install
    - Run `npm run start` to start the server admin site)